kylebrussell/fed-policy-cli/README.md

 ### `update-data`
 Fetches the latest economic data from the FRED API.
 - `--api-key`: Your FRED API key (if not in `.env`).

+### `simulate`
+Launch an interactive policy simulator to explore what-if scenarios.
+- `-T, --template`: Economic template to use for baseline (default: `balanced-economic`).
+- `-m, --months`: Number of recent months for current scenario (default: 12).

 ## Available Templates